EUMETNET/openradardata-documentation/docs/1-ORD-API-overview.md

 Not all OPERA Members are part of the EU and therefore are not bound by the HVD regulation.
 As a result, not all OPERA Members share their data via the ORD API.
 In addition, some EU Member States have chosen not to use the ORD API and have instead developed their own interfaces, while others use both the ORD API and their national solutions.

 ### 2. EUMETNET OPERA composite products
-**OPERA composite products (provided by OPERA production called ODYSSEY, CIRRUS, and NIMBUS)** are available both as a 24-hour rolling cache and as a long-term archive dating back to 2012 (TBD).
-These products are provided by the EUMETNET OPERA programme in ODIM HDF5 and cloud-optimized GeoTIFF formats (TBD).
+**OPERA composite products (provided by OPERA production called ODYSSEY, CIRRUS, and NIMBUS)** are available both as a 24-hour rolling cache and as a long-term archive dating back to 2012.
+These products are provided by the EUMETNET OPERA programme in ODIM HDF5 and cloud-optimized GeoTIFF formats.
 The composite products are based on incoming polar scans and volumes of filtered reflectivity.
 The composites cover the whole of Europe (area: 3,800 × 4,400 km2) in a Lambert Equal Area projection with approx. corner coordinates: (70 N 30 W), (70N 50E), (32N 15W), and (32 N 30E).

 Four quality filters are applied to the OPERA incoming volume data prior to compositing [(Saltikoff et al. 2019)](https://www.mdpi.com/478188).
 The national radar data providers can choose whether these filters are applied to their radar data.